RaphaelCA/ProjectBioInf_RavenChima/README.md

 ### TO RUN THE PROGRAM use clean.sh and then command the master.sh writen inside folder Project_mal_avi

 ## Here the individual steps are described.
+For more detailed description of the steps see the CODE folder of each step.
 ### STEP 1
 Extract the Data from the MalAvi Database :thumbsup:
 Link 1 #(parasite lineage)